opendatabio/opendatabio/README.md

 The database seeds should include a basic classification of plants.

 TODO: level should be a FK to a detailed table?
 Maybe taxonomic_category??
 Should that table be Translatable?
 TODO: is it necessary to specify the "type" of clade (infrasp, subsp, etc)?
 Should all children of a clade be of the same level?
+(ATTENTION)

 ---